-- Pamphlets and other types of resources: Topics include alcohol and drug issues, sexual health, smoking, wellness, nutrition, exercise, stress relief, self-care tips, resources in the area.
-HPV vaccine information, etc. - Stress Relief: Information is available about the negative effects of alcohol and other drugs, including over-the-counter drugs and prescription drugs, and their potential to hinder learning. - Drug/Alcohol Addiction: A support group is open to all students struggling with drug or alcohol abuse

-During 2018, Public Safety & Security, in connection with the Office of Residential Life, conducted various programs in residence halls.
-These meetings were held each semester and included general crime prevention and security awareness programs, such as safety education forums, programs, and discussions about topics such as alcohol abuse, domestic violence, self-defense, fire safety, emergency response and evacuation procedures, sexual assault prevention, bystander intervention, and theft prevention.
+- Pamphlets and other types of resources: Topics include alcohol and drug issues, sexual health, smoking, wellness, nutrition, exercise, stress relief, self-care tips, resources in the area, HPV vaccine information, etc. - Stress Relief: Information is available about the negative effects of alcohol and other drugs, including over-the-counter drugs and prescription drugs, and their potential to hinder learning. - Drug/Alcohol Addiction: A support group is open to all students struggling with drug or alcohol abuse prevention and security awareness programs, such as safety education forums, programs, and discussions about topics such as alcohol abuse, domestic violence, self- defense, fire safety, emergency response and evacuation procedures, sexual assault prevention, bystander intervention, and theft prevention.
 This security awareness program encourages participants to be responsible for their own security/safety and for the security/safety of others on campus.
 The Public Safety & Security Office also conducts an ongoing awareness campaign against sexual assault titled "Stand Up, Speak Out."
 This program encourages bystanders to report suspected signs of physical and sexual abuse.
 Posters for the program are located in each residence hall and each academic building on campus.
 During the September meetings, a Sexual Assault Prevention/Consent/Bystander Intervention training was conducted in each residence hall and in a group setting for those students residing in non-traditional on-campus housing.
 The importance of being an active bystander and understanding consent was presented to the residents.